 Flooding is a high priority safety issue in Capitola, particularly in the Village.
-During a heavy storm in March 2011, major flooding in the Village occurred when Noble Gulch overwhelmed its drainage pipe that extends under the former Pacific Cove Mobile Home Park, causing significant damage to homes and businesses.
+During a heavy storm in March 2011, major flooding in the Village occurred when Noble Gulch overwhelmed its drainage pipe that extends under Village and Beach Parking Lot #2, causing significant damage to homes and businesses.
 This storm event and the failed drainage pipe vividly demonstrate the potential risks and vulnerability of flooding in the Village.
 Storm events such as this occur relatively frequently and create flooding risks for the Village.
 Flows associated with large storm events often result in significant amounts of vegetation debris, including trees and limbs, blocking flows, particularly at the Stockton Bridge, further exacerbating flood conditions.